cheshrkat/buttondivtutorial/readme.md

   background: #eee;
 }
 ```
 The `div` can't use the normal pseudo selector, so you need to use the `aria-disabled` attribute added earlier with JavaScript.
-Be sure to set this to `#eee` so test will pass.
+Be sure to set this to `#eee` so the test will pass.

 Background: